Aspen Colorado hiking trails do not disappoint. These are the 10 best hikes in Aspen that any outdoor lover will enjoy with unforgettable views!

 The Maroon Bells area boasts some of the most beautiful scenery in Colorado.
-Picture golden aspens and snow capped peaks reflecting off the placid water.
+Picture golden aspens and snow-capped peaks reflecting off the calm water.

 There are tons of options for hiking from the Maroon Bells trailhead – but you definitely shouldn’t miss the hike that takes you around the lake itself.

 Go for a moderate stroll on the northeast side and take in the scenery.